Dear Members,

 5.483 |

-Energy consumption at all units except Bathinda remained lower than Target energy
+all units except Vijaipur I remained lower than TEN.
+During the year ended, energy

-norms.
-During the year ended, energy consumption at all units remained higher except
+consumption at all units remained higher except Nangal and Bathinda Unit as Compared to

 Financial Highlights

-Your Company's key financial parameters during the year 2023-24 and important financial
+Your Company's key financial parameters during the year 2024-25 and important financial

-highlights are as under:- ( in crore)
+highlights are as undents in crore)

 Sr. No. |